-- 1) Sanitation & making available safe drinking water- Construction of toilets, Bore-well, well, Tube-well etc. - 2) Empowering women through SHGs (self-help group) and creating income generation activities for the women like stitching and tailoring, goatery, backyard - 3) Ensuring environmental sustainability- animal welfare Plantation, environment awareness, - 4) Animal Welfare-Animal health camp, Para -vet training - 5) Education awareness, Remedial classes for weak students etc. - 6) Health and Hygiene- Health camps in the community, cleanliness drive to create awareness. - 7) Contribution to the Prime Minister's Citizen Assistance and Relief in Emergency Situations Fund
+- 1) Sanitation & making available safe drinking water- Construction of toilets, Bore-well, well, Tube-well etc. - 2) Empowering women through SHGs (self-help group) and creating income generation activities for the women like stitching and tailoring, goatery, backyard poultry etc.) - 3) Ensuring environmental sustainability- animal welfare Plantation, environment awareness, - 4) Animal Welfare-Animal health camp, Para -vet training - 5) Education awareness, Remedial classes for weak students etc. - 6) Health and Hygiene- Health camps in the community, cleanliness drive to create awareness. - 7) Contribution to the Prime Minister's Citizen Assistance and Relief in Emergency Situation Fund

 A CSR committee has been formed by the Company as per the Act.
-The funds were utilised on above mentioned activities which are specified in Schedule VII of the Companies Act, 2013.
+The funds were utilised on above mentioned activities which are specified in Schedule VII of the Companies Act, 2013

-- (a) Gross amount required to be spent by the Company during the year is INR 2,001 (31March 2020: INR 1,457). - (b) Amount spent during the year on:
+- a.
+Gross amount required to be spent by the Company during the year is INR 5 (31March 2020: INR 5). - b.
+Amount spent during the year on:

-List of CSR activities In Cash Yet to be paid Total
+List of CSR activities In Cash In Cash Yet to be paid

 1. Construction / Acquisition of any asset - - -

 2. On purposes other than (1) above

-Current year - 2,050 2,050
+Current year 6 3 9

-Previous year - 1,486 1,486
+Previous year - 5 5

-^{} The amount yet to be paid in previous year has been subsequently paid in current year.
+\ The amount yet to be paid in previous year has been subsequently paid in current year.

-(c) Details related to spent / unspent obligations:
+c.
+Details related to spent/unspent obligations:

-Particulars 31-Mar-21 31-Mar-20

-i) Contribution to Prime Minister Care Fund 2,001 -

-ii) Contribution to other than ongoing projects 49 1457

-iii) Unspent amount - =
+c.
+Details related to spent dispent obligations.
+Particulars 31-Mar-21 31-Mar-20 i) Contribution to Prime Minister Cares Fund 3 - ii) Contribution to other than ongoing projects 6 - ii) Unspent amount - 5 Total 9 5

-Total 2,050 1,457

-^{} The company has collaborated with its holding company to undertaking the contribution to PM CARES Fund in a manner as contemplated under CSR Agreement.
-The holding company has paid contribution on behalf of its Subsidiary on May 13, 2020 and duly received the acknowledgement for the same.
+\The company has collaborated with its holding company to undertake the contribution to PM CARES Fund in a manner as contemplated under CSR Agreement dated 5 May 2020.
+The holding company has paid contribution on behalf of its Subsidiary on 13 May 2020 and duly received the acknowledgement for the same.
 However, the amount is outstanding as payable to holding company as on 31 March 2021 in the books of Company.
-Company basis the legal opinion believed that they have complied with CSR rules of Companies Act 2013.
+The Company basis the legal opinion believes that it has complied with CSR provisions of Companies Act 2013.

-(d) Disclosure for excess amount spent during the year as required by Section135(5) of Companies Act:
+d.
+Disclosure for excess amount spent during the year as required by Section135(5) of Companies Act:

-Opening Balance Amount required to be spent during the year Amount spent during the year Closing Balance - 2,001 2,050 49
+Opening Balance Amount required to be spent during the year Amount spent during the year Closing Balance - 5 9 4

-This space has been left blank intentionally -- --
+-----This space has been left blank intentionally------This space has been left blank intentionally------